-$X = ((EF) \div (A - B)) \div D$ (To be used for Affordable Rented tenures)
+$X = ((EF) \div (A - B)) \div D$

+(To be used for Affordable Rented tenures)

-$Y = ((EG) \div (A - C)) \div D$ (To be used for Discounted Market Rent and Affordable Home Ownership tenures)
+$Y = ((EG) \div (A - C)) \div D$

+(To be used for Discounted Market Rent and Affordable Home Ownership tenures)

-- X= Additional Affordable Rented products housing requirement (habitable rooms) - Y= Additional Discounted Market Rent/Affordable Home Ownership Products housing requirement (habitable rooms) - ➤ A= Average value of market housing per sqm (£) - ▶ B= Average value of Social Rent/Affordable Rent housing per sqm (£) - > C= Average value of Discounted Market Rent/Affordable Home Ownership housing per sqm (£) - > D= Average habitable room size for scheme (sqm) - E= Surplus return available for additional affordable housing (as determined in late-stage review) (£) - F= Percentage of surplus return available for additional affordable housing to be used for Social Rent/ Affordable Rent housing (%) - ➤ G= Percentage of surplus return available for additional affordable housing to be used Discount Market Rent/Shared Ownership housing (%) - Delete as relevant based on tenures required - 3.46 The additional contribution, whether on-site, or being provided as a financial contribution off-site can be used to deliver additional affordable housing units or to increase the affordability of existing affordable housing.
+- X = Additional Affordable Rented products housing requirement (habitable rooms). - Y = Additional Discounted Market Rent/Affordable Home Ownership Products housing requirement (habitable rooms). - A = Average value of market housing per sgm (£). - B = Average value of Social Rent/Affordable Rent housing per sgm (£). - C = Average value of Discounted Market Rent/Affordable Home Ownership housing per sqm (£). - D = Average habitable room size for scheme (sqm). - E = Surplus return available for additional affordable housing (as determined in late-stage review) (£). - F = Percentage of surplus return available for additional affordable housing to be used for Social Rent/ Affordable Rent housing (%). - G = Percentage of surplus return available for additional affordable housing to be used Discount Market Rent/Shared Ownership housing (%).

+^{}Delete as relevant based on tenures required.

-Taking Deficit into account in a Late Stage Review process
+Taking Deficit into Account in a Late Stage Review Process

-- 3.47 A 'deficit' occurs when a viability assessment concludes that an application will result in a financial loss. - 3.48 A deficit may be a result of: - The development value being understated, and/or - The development costs being overstated and/or - > The scheme being sub-optimally designed to not make best use of the land. - 3.49 Normally, deficits identified at application stage will not be taken into account as part of a review mechanism process.
-Doing so could reduce the amount of affordable housing contribution that could be secured as a result.
+- 3.47 A 'deficit' occurs when a viability assessment concludes that an application will result in a financial loss. - 3.48 A deficit may be a result of: - The development value being understated, and/or - The development costs being overstated, and/or - The scheme being sub-optimally designed to not make best use of the land. - 3.49 Normally, deficits identified at application stage will not be taken into account as part of a review mechanism process.
+Doing so could reduce the amount of affordable housing contribution that could be secured as a result. - 3.50 Where a deficit is put forward, applicants will be expected to demonstrate how they would deliver the scheme if it was approved, and this would need to be considered realistic by the Council.
+It would also be expected that the applicant would demonstrate that the deficit was not a result of the three criteria above. - 3.51 In cases where a deficit is identified and accepted by the Council, the first option will be to reduce the developers expected profit margin to try and find a compromise position that could remove the deficit whilst still being within an appropriate profit margin for the developer.

-- 3.50 Where a deficit is put forward, applicants will be expected to demonstrate how they would deliver the scheme if it was approved and this would need to be considered realistic by the Council.
-It would also be expected that the applicant would demonstrate that the deficit was not a result of the three criteria above. - 3.51 In cases where a deficit is identified and accepted by the Council, the first option will be to reduce the developers expected profit margin to try and find a compromise position that could remove the deficit whilst still being within an appropriate profit margin for the developer. - 3.52 In exceptional circumstances, where the above has been worked through and a deficit remains, an exercise could be undertaken that would allow a deficit to be taken into account.
+3.52 In exceptional circumstances, where the above has been worked through and a deficit remains, an exercise could be undertaken that would allow a deficit to be taken into account.
 This would involve increasing values and reducing construction costs in an appraisal until a breakeven position is reached.
 The breakeven cost and value figures would then replace the application stage Gross Development Value and costs in the late stage review formulas.